-Following the example from 4.1.1.2, one can consider a simple digital book which when rendered appears as pages with margins, title, chapter headings, paragraphs, and text lines composed of words and punctuation. -Information Property Descriptions for Information Properties that must be preserved (Transformational Information Properties) could be expressed as 'paragraph identification' and 'characters expressing words and punctuation'.
+Following the example from 4.2.3.3, one can consider a simple digital book which when rendered appears as pages with margins, title, chapter headings, paragraphs, and text lines composed of words and punctuation.
+Information Property Descriptions for Information Properties that need to be preserved (Transformational Information Properties) could be expressed as 'paragraph identification' and 'characters expressing words and punctuation'.
 The Transformational Information Properties would consist of all the book's paragraph identifications, words, and punctuation as expressed by the Content Data Object and its Representation Information.
-This means that all formatting other than the recognition of paragraphs and readable text could be altered while still maintaining required preservation.
-Preservation Objectives.
+This means that all formatting other than the recognition of paragraphs and readable text could be altered while still maintaining required Transformational Information Properties.
 Examples of Reversible and Non-Reversible Transformations are given in the scenarios that follow.